cournape/Bento/html/_sources/features.txt

 Main features currently implemented
 -----------------------------------

-* Package descriptions are done in a declarative file (inspired from Cabal_ and RPM_ .spec files), so you can easily introspect basic features of packages without running any python code (besides bento).
+* Package are described in a declarative file (inspired from Cabal_ and RPM_ .spec files), so you can easily introspect basic features of packages without running any python code (besides bento).
 * A command line interface to configure, build, install projects.